wlonk/arcadia/arcadia.md

 TODO: Define relationships.

-TODO: Define reputations.
-They affect how you gain social role tokens.
+TODO: Define reputations for each social role.

+Reputations: every social role has three role-token triggers.
+You can, under certain circumstances, ruin your reputation.
+Each trigger has a bad reputation associated with it; simply check the box for that bad reputation, and you no longer gain role tokens through that behavior.
+A gentleman might become, for instance, a rake, a drunkard, or a bully, and in each case, forfeit a way of gaining social role tokens.

 ## The GM